 Apology is a Verb

 That interior part of the process doesn’t really matter because it’s the exterior part of apology that’s important.
-It’s the exterior part of apology that can be measured.
-For that reason, I’m okay with calling apology a performance.
+It’s the exterior part of the apology that can be measured.
+For that reason, I’m okay with calling an apology a performance.
 We act out an apology.